 If you think about it, that’s true for any of life’s big accomplishments.
 Nothing great has ever occurred just for someone’s hoping for it.
 Hope must be backed by a firm belief in the possibility of the outcome, and action which consistently demonstrates that belief.
 This is even true – perhaps especially true – when it comes to surviving cancer.

 You may be asking (I hope you’re asking!) how it’s possible to be responsible for your beliefs and actions when the rug’s been pulled out from under you.
-You’re overwhelmed, possibly paralyzed into inaction because the odds against you seem so high and the expertise required seems so vast.
+You’re overwhelmed, maybe paralyzed into inaction because the odds against you seem so high and the expertise required seems so vast.
 This is why most people simply turn themselves over to their medical teams, hoping to become one of the successful statistics.

 Those around you will do the best they can, especially if they’re clear as to how they can help you.
 But the less clear the path, the greater a role your engagement plays.
 Your intention and initiative will be called upon when others are tempted to throw up their hands.
 Though it’s daunting, this is the time when your participation is most important.